Industrial Engineering (IE)

 Credits: 3.
 Contact Hours: Lecture 3.

-Event scheduling, process interaction, and continuous modeling techniques.
-Introduction of Bayesian simulation techniques and commonly used numerical methods.
+Simulation of stochastic variables and processes.
+Discrete event simulation.
+Simulation-based data resampling and augmentation.
+Introduction of Bayesian computing and useful numerical methods.
 Probability and statistics related to simulation parameters including run length, metrics, inference, design of experiments, variance reduction, and stopping rules.
-Simulation of stochastic concepts and processes.
-Aspects of simulation languages.
 A computing project in a programing language is required.

 Credits: 3.
 Contact Hours: Lecture 3.